-The Magus’s Harmony
+The Magus’ Harmony

 I don’t quite understand regarding the fourth point.
 I thought that “should I do this” is a conclusion drawn from the three previous points, not a standalone category.
 How should it be understood then?